Audi A8: S8 (2020)

 The higher performance version, S8, was introduced in the late 2019 for the 2020 model year.
-Unlike previous generation S8s which were only built upon the short-wheelbase A8 variant, the D5 generation will be available in both short-wheelbase and long-wheelbase, with North America having only the long-wheelbase S8 (i.e. S8 L).
+Unlike previous generation S8s which were only built upon the short-wheelbase A8 variant, the D5 generation is available in both short-wheelbase and long-wheelbase, with North America having only the long-wheelbase S8 (i.e. S8 L).
 The S8 has a higher output version of the petrol V8 fitted to the A8 and A8L 60 TFSI quattro.